ColoredCow/portal/docs/branch-naming-convention.md

 In any software, every day many branches are created and pushed to the GitHub repository.
 Having a manageable code repository is important and mandatory when working with a team.

-Employee Portal uses branch naming conventions to work with git repositories.
+ColoredCow Portal uses branch naming conventions to work with git repositories.
 In this convention, the branches are divided into two categories:

 ### Code Flow Branches
 These branches which we expect to be permanently available on the repository follow the flow of code changes starting from development until the production.

 #### 1. Develop